Major League Baseball Amateur Draft

 (Redirected from Major League Baseball First-Year Player Draft)

-The Major League Baseball Amateur Draft, officially known as the Major League Baseball First-Year Player Draft, Rule 4 Draft, or as the MLB Draft, is held every year in June by conference call among the 30 Major League clubs, after the completion of the college and high school seasons.
+The Major League Baseball Amateur Draft, officially known as the Major League Baseball First-Year Player Draft, Rule 4 Draft, or as the MLB Draft, is held every year among the 30 Major League clubs, after the completion of the college and high school seasons.

 Certain groups of players are ineligible for selection, generally because they are still in school.
 The basic categories of players eligible to be drafted are:

 - High school players, if they have graduated from high school and have not yet attended college or junior college;